ajvincent/ts-morph-structures/docs/guides/MemberedTypeToClass.md

 );
 ```

 That said, the specific _keys_ of this map are _not_ necessarily the name of the member you have in mind.
 Index signatures don't _have_ names, for example.
 It's also easy to have a conflict between `get foo()` and a `foo` property.
-For this, `TypeMembersMap` provides two static methods: `keyFromMember(member: TypeMemberImpl): string` and `keyFromName(kind: TypeMemberImpl["kind"], name: string): string`.
+For this, `TypeMembersMap` provides two static methods: `static keyFromMember(member: TypeMemberImpl): string` and `static keyFromName(kind: TypeMemberImpl["kind"], name: string): string`.
 The basic algorithm for creating a key is simple:

-1. If the member is static, add "static ".
-2. If the member is a getter, add "get ".
+1. If the member is a getter, add "get ".
-3. If the member is a setter, add "set ".
+2. If the member is a setter, add "set ".
-4. Add the member's name.
+3. Add the member's name.
-5. Return the full key.
+4. Return the full key.

 There are variations for constructors, index signatures and call signatures.

 I do not recommend direct access to the map's inherited methods from `Map` unless you fully understand this algorithm.

-For convenience, if you already have a membered object, `TypeMembersMap` has another static method, `fromMemberedObject(membered): TypeMembersMap`.
+For convenience, if you already have a membered object, `TypeMembersMap` has another method, `static fromMemberedObject(membered): TypeMembersMap`.

 Individual maps have specific helper methods: